The Birth of Health Insurance

 Towards the end of the 20th century, health insurance’s childhood bliss came to an end.
 Health insurers began to seemingly care less about their customers and more about saving money.
 Health insurance agencies also began to deny coverage on procedures and instituted unreasonably priced premiums.
 There were no regulations to stop insurers from behaving what could be considered unethically.
 The debate on health insurance ethics is still unresolved, and the government continually disputes the level of regulation that should occur within private health insurance institutions.
 The Affordable Care Act of 2010 attempted to offer a partial solution by expanding both private and public health insurance to cover approximately 32 million uninsured Americans.
 Nonetheless, health insurance ethics still have room to improve, and health insurance has largely lost the trust of its consumers.

 MotivHealth aims to rebuild the trust consumers once had in health insurance.
 Like other health insurers, MotivHealth does care about saving money.
 However, by saving ourselves money we save our members money in the process, and we save them big.
 Our model is mutually beneficial, and that’s why it is the solution.
-For example, our SmartPay program combats the rising costs of healthcare by saving members an average of $250 – $5,000 per procedure (often more).
-Likewise, our MotivRx program helps members lower or often eliminate out-of-pocket medication costs.
-These are just a few of the programs and resources available to MotivHealth members.
+When our members save, we save and vise versa.